build-server-protocol/build-server-protocol/bsp.md

   /** A human readable name for this target.
 May be presented in the user interface.
 Should be unique if possible.
 The id.uri is used if None. */ def name: Option[String]

+  /** The category of this build target. */ def kind: List[BuildTargetKind]

   /** The set of languages that this target contains */ def languageIds: List[String]

   /** Language-specific metadata about this target.
 See ScalaBuildTarget as an example. */ def data: Option[Json] // Note, `Json` is represented as any in the LSP.
+}

+object BuildTargetKind {
+  val Library = 1
+  /** This target can be compiled and tested via method buildTarget/test */ val Test = 2
+  /** This target can be tested via method buildTarget/test and may run slower compared to a Test. */ val IntegrationTest = 3
+  /** This target can be run via method buildTarget/run */ val Main = 4
 }
 ```